AFROTC Scholarships

-Let us help you focus more on your future,
+Let us help you focus more on your future, less on your debt.

 There are three avenues to receive a college scholarship through AFROTC while at Detachment 867.